Whilst we do not stipulate any particular academic qualifications, you will need all the below qualities to become a successful Celebrant.

 It is important to build a good working relationship with funeral directors, crematorium staff, and others.
 The ability to develop and maintain a good reputation in the local community and with other organisations within the Funeral Industry will enable you to build a reputable business.

-There are no formal entry requirements to undertake the qualification although you will need the following personal qualities, attributes and skills to become a successful celebrant:
+There are no formal entry requirements to undertake the qualification although you will need the following personal qualities and skills to become a successful celebrant:

 There is no upper age limit for those wishing to train for this work.

 On successful completion of your course(s), celebrants either work on a self-employed basis, or are employed by their organisation.
 Training on self-employment is included.

 Do you accept an Advanced Learner Loan from the government?

 We do not accept Advanced Learners Loans however if you are employed and are about to be made redundant in Wales we do accept REACT funding for your course.

 We also accept payments via a payment plan.
 Please contact us regarding this.

 NB: This funding is only available in Wales at present time.